Israeli election seen as referendum on divisive Netanyahu - WTMJ

 Analysts expect turnout to be lower than the 71% level of the most recent election a year ago, in part because of continued concerns about the coronavirus along with general voter fatigue.
 Israel is providing special accommodations, including separate booths and mobile ballot stations, to allow people who are sick or in quarantine to vote.

 But more important than overall turnout will be voter participation in key sectors.
 Netanyahu’s religious and nationalist allies tend to have highly motivated voters.
-On the other hand, Arab voters, disappointed with the disintegration of the umbrella “Joint List” party, are expected to stay home in larger numbers this time around.
+Arab voters, disappointed with the disintegration of the Arab “Joint List” bloc, are expected to stay home in larger numbers this time around.
 Voters in the more liberal and secular areas around Tel Aviv also tend to have lower rates of participation.
 Netanyahu could benefit if these trends materialize.

 Pollster Camil Fuchs said four small parties are hovering near the threshold.
 Of these, the dovish Meretz party and the centrist Blue and White are “much more in danger” of not getting enough support, according to recent polls, he said.
-Both are members of the anti-Netanyahu bloc.
+Both are opposed to Netanyahu.

 The Religious Zionist party, a small pro-Netanyahu faction that includes openly racist and homophobic candidates, appears to be gaining strength.
-If one of the anti-Netanyahu parties fails to get in, a strong showing by the Religious Zionists could help put Netanyahu over the edge.
+If one of the anti-Netanyahu parties fails to get in, a strong showing by the Religious Zionists put Netanyahu over the top.

-THE KINGMAKERS: Despite the tight race, neither Netanyahu and his religious and hardline allies, nor the anti-Netanyahu bloc, led by centrist Yair Lapid’s Yesh Atid party, are expected to capture a majority of seats on their own.
+Despite the tight race, neither Netanyahu and his religious and hardline allies, nor the anti-Netanyahu bloc, led by Yair Lapid’s centrist Yesh Atid party, are expected to capture a majority of seats on their own.

 That sets the stage for former Netanyahu aide Naftali Bennett to emerge as the decisive voice in coalition building.
-Bennett’s Yemina party supports the same hardline ideology as the Likud.
+Bennett’s Yamina party supports the same hard-line ideology as the Likud.
 But the two men have a notoriously strained relationship, and Bennett has refused to commit to either side.

 Some polls have forecast both sides falling short of a coalition even with Bennett’s support.
 That could create the unlikely scenario of a small Islamic party led by Arab lawmaker Mansour Abbas as kingmaker — or simply forcing a fifth election.